glossopm/conferences-blog/static/media/negotiate-like-your-life-depends-on-it-summary-of-shivangi-das.4d454047e77afd5fe44b.md

 # Negotiate Like Your Life Depends on It: Lessons from Shivangi Das

 Negotiation can be intimidating, but it's a crucial skill in today's workplace.
 From salary negotiations to securing flexible work arrangements, the ability to negotiate effectively can have a significant impact on your career and your quality of life.
-In a recent talk by Shivangi Das, a negotiation expert and founder of Master Negotiator, we learned that negotiation isn't about being aggressive or manipulative; it's about understanding your worth and advocating for yourself.
+In a recent talk by Shivangi Das, a negotiation expert, we learned that negotiation isn't about being aggressive or manipulative; it's about understanding your worth and advocating for yourself.

 ## Why Negotiate?